2.1. Stresses and strains under a moving vehicle

 The time-dependent material response is another important parameter.
 This is especially important for those materials that are susceptible to permanent deformation and do not have a totally elastic response under a dynamic wheel load.
 These materials do not recover immediately after the load is removed and a truck with multiple axles may cause increasing strain to these types of materials.

-Finally the magnitude of stresses and strains is also affected by how smooth and even the road surface is.
+Finally, the magnitude of stresses and strains is also affected by how smooth and even the road surface is.
 This is due to the fact that uneven bumps can cause impact loads to the pavement due to the suspension system of trucks.
-Because of this the stresses and strains after a bump can be substantially higher than the normal surface and cause a faster deterioration of the pavement due to water from the top of the wet base course pumping up through the pavement.
+Because of this the stresses and strains after a bump can be substantially higher than the corresponding values on the normal surface.
+This may cause a faster deterioration of the pavement due to water from the top of the wet base course pumping up through the pavement.

 This can be seen in thermal camera images taken in the Spring.